 2. In the same email, provide an explanation for your request: (for example): At the IEP meeting, we wish to discuss the school district funding our attendance at the PRISMS conference.
 Our understanding is the law (Sec 300.34) specifically states parent training as a related service, and further defines parent training (Sec 300.34.8i) as assisting parents in understanding the special needs of their child.
-Considering there is no local expert on SMS, we are requesting funding to attend the PRISMS conference in St Louis, MO.
+Considering there is no local expert on SMS, we are requesting funding to attend the PRISMS conference.
 You can find more information about this conference at prisms.org.

 3. At the IEP meeting, document the funding that the school district is committing to and whether the funds will be paid directly or reimbursed.
 It is easiest to get a school district to commit to paying for registration fees.
 However, if a family is still unable to attend because travel fees are unaffordable, these funds can be requested as well.
 It is strongly suggested to be reasonable in your request.
 If you can afford to fund a portion of the trip, do not ask for those funds.